sergey-shandar/public/notes/fs/test.md

 }
 ```

-Note, that in ECMAScript the property name `throw` is assign to the function.
+Note that in ECMAScript, the property name `throw` is assigned to the function.
 See https://tc39.es/ecma262/#sec-setfunctionname.

-Such conventions allow programatically generate complex test.
+Such conventions allow for the programmatic generation of complex tests.

+## Extensions

+FunctionalScript is a language w/o side effects, and the current conventions work very well.
+We may add support for iterators (including generators).
+For JavaScript, it would make sense to add support for asynchronous